About Us

 Mrs. Bishop still maintains her primary residence in Roanoke Rapids, NC.
 In addition to her ongoing research interests focusing on disease prevention primarily as it relates to insulin, she enjoys music, sewing, needlework, and reading in her spare time but most of all leisure days with her husband and young daughter.

 Jessica is devoted to providing urgent care needs to patients in the community and surrounding areas.
 Her passion is to ensure each patient is educated on their disease process and given quality care to improve patient outcomes.
-When she isn’t working in the urgent care or continuing her studies, she enjoys spending time with her husband, family, and going fishing.
+When she isn’t working in the urgent care, she enjoys spending time with her husband, family, and traveling.

 Jessica Rinker, FNP-C, MSN posing with her husband outdoors